AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/staging-production.md

 ### Drop and re-create the database

-When importing data, you need to drop and create a database.
+When importing data, you must drop and create a database.

 **To drop and re-create the database**:

-1. Establish a [SSH tunnel](../development/secure-connections.md#ssh-tunneling) to the remote environment.
+1. Establish an [SSH tunnel](../development/secure-connections.md#ssh-tunneling) to the remote environment.

 1. Connect to the database service.